 - Care must be provided by a licensed caregiver and yours is not;

-- Care cannot be provided by a family member, which some policies explicitly do not allow;
+- Care provided by a family member, which some policies explicitly do not allow;

 - Exaggeration of the extent of the condition when reviewed by the insurance investigator;

 - Material misrepresentation in the original application; and/or